Culture and Society of South Asia

 The course introduces students to some core topics in the anthropology of South Asia, such as the study of caste and issues of agrarian relations, kinship, South Asian religion (Hinduism, Islam and Christianity); it gives students a chance to explore both classic and contemporary ethnographies;it offers opportunities for deeper study of particularly salient issues as they appear in South Asian ethnography (such as gender or modernity); and it introduces students to recent debates and scholarship on 'breaking issues' of research, (e.g. environment, consumption).

 This module is one of several regional ethnography modules offered by the Department of Anthropology (currently Culture and Society of: China, Japan, South Asia, South East Asia, Near & Middle East, West Africa, and East Africa).
 Each of these focuses on major cultural and social aspects, but varies in detail according to the characteristics of and scholarship on the region.
 Masters students in the Department of Anthropology are encouraged to study more than one regional ethnography module (albeit not normally two modules taught in the same term), to explore synergies across regions and gain a broader comparative understanding of the discipline.

 This module is open to all Anthropology MA students and to MA Area Studies students.
 MA Area Studies students wishing to take this module as their ‘major’ will normally hold a degree or substantial part-degree in social anthropology or a closely related discipline.
 Area Studies students wishing to take this module as their ‘major’ must contact the module convenor for approval.

 Objectives and learning outcomes of the course

-- will be able to locate and use secondary sources relevant to selected topics;
+- be able to locate and use secondary sources relevant to selected topics;

-- will have a grasp of the key debates in the anthropology of South Asia.
+- have a grasp of the key debates in the anthropology of South Asia.